Bounded rationality: Model extensions

 From a computational point of view, decision procedures can be encoded in algorithms and heuristics.
 Edward Tsang argues that the effective rationality of an agent is determined by its computational intelligence.
-Everything else being equal, an agent that has better algorithms and heuristics could make "more rational" (closer to optimal) decisions than one that has poorer heuristics and algorithms.
+Everything else being equal, an agent that has better algorithms and heuristics could make more rational (closer to optimal) decisions than one that has poorer heuristics and algorithms.
+And many artificial intelligence systems show that strategic use of more computationally intensive inference can optimize performance at lower resource cost.

 Tshilidzi Marwala and Evan Hurwitz in their study on bounded rationality observed that advances in technology (e.g. computer processing power because of Moore's law, artificial intelligence, and big data analytics) expand the bounds that define the feasible rationality space.
 Because of this expansion of the bounds of rationality, machine automated decision making makes markets more efficient.

 The model of bounded rationality also extends to bounded self-interest, in which humans are sometimes willing to forsake their own self-interests for the benefits of others due to incomplete information that the individuals have at the time being.
-This is something that has not been considered in earlier economic models.
+This is something that had not been considered in earlier economic models.

 The theory of rational inattention, an extension of bounded rationality, studied by Christopher Sims, found that decisions may be chosen with incomplete information as opposed to affording the cost to receive complete information.
 This shows that decision makers choose to endure bounded rationality.

-On the other hand, another extension that came from the notion of bounded rationality was explained by Ulrich Hoffrage and Torsten Reimer in their studies in which the fast and frugal heuristic approach.
-The studies explained that complete information sometimes is not needed as there are easier and simpler way to reach the same “optimal” outcome.
-However, this approach which is usually known as Gaze Heuristic was explained to be the theory for non-complex decision making only.
+On the other hand, another extension came from the notion of bounded rationality and was explained by Ulrich Hoffrage and Torsten Reimer in their studies of a "fast and frugal heuristic approach".
+The studies explained that complete information sometimes is not needed as there are easier and simpler ways to reach the same optimal outcome.
+However, this approach which is usually known as the gaze heuristic was explained to be the theory for non-complex decision making only.